Robin Gibb of legendary psychedelic popsters-turned-disco kings The Bee Gees, has passed away at the age of 62.

 "Holiday" Only Robin knows why the puppet makes you smile.
 And it's unkind.

 "And the Sun Will Shine" The Horizontal album features even more of Robin's quavering voice than the first one.
 At one point his vibrato here goes into overdrive, almost sounding like the first recorded instance of strangulation on a pop record.
-Then all at once, it's quiet, and Robin confers "Then I wake up, then I grow up."
+Then all at once, it's quiet, and Robin confers "Then I wake up, then I grow up.""Really and Sincerely"

 "Horizontal" The Brothers Gibb generally saved their weirdest song for last, the eerie title track that concludes their second album finds Barry lying under a pillow of dreams and saying "This is the start of the end, Goodbye" like he's about to be euthanized.
 After which Robin makes weird llama noises.